pikapods/docs.pikapods.com/faq.md

 ## Accessing pod files using SFTP
 SFTP is a way to securely access remote files.
 It's similar to FTP, but uses encryption.
-To access your pod's files, first enable SFTP in the pod's settings on the *SFTP* tab.
+To access your pod's files, first enable SFTP in the pod's settings on the **Pod Settings > SFTP** tab.
 This will display the hostname, username and password to use.

 Then use any SFTP client to connect to the displayed hostname.
 Some popular SFTP clients: